top of page

 One of my favorite things about the district is how easy it is to just wander and let the experience unfold.
 Within a few blocks, you can pop into Evergreen Liquors Tasting Bar and catch “Bourbon Whisperer” Crystal, who somehow always knows exactly what you should be drinking next.

 When you’re ready for something a little different, swing by Mr. Tubs for the Knob Creek Bourbon and Ale-8 slushie.
-It’s cold, it’s refreshing, and if you go for the float, you’ll understand why locals keep coming back.
+It’s cold, refreshing, and if you go for the float, you’ll understand why locals keep coming back.

-That’s the magic of it.
+That’s the magic of it!
 Every stop feels a little different, and before you know it, you’ve tasted your way through Bardstown without ever needing a car.

 World's Oldest Bourbon Bar at The Old Talbott Tavern